COVID Tentant Eviction Protection Information

 Get information on the signs and symptoms of mental health challenges, descriptions of research-based treatment options, and videos of Veterans sharing their own inspiring stories of recovery.

-Valley Community Pantry is committed to being open Monday – Thursday (excluding most major holidays) from 9:30 am to 12:00 pm to respond to all requests for emergency food from anyone who is seeking such help.
+Valley Community Pantry is committed to being open Monday – Wednesday.
+Fridays are for new clients only. (excluding most major holidays) from 9:30 am to 12:00 pm to respond to all requests for emergency food from anyone who is seeking such help.
 The Valley Community Pantry is also ready to help, if funds are available, when assistance is needed: at time of eviction; at a time of utilities shut-off; at a time of need for emergency housing; or when a referral is needed to another helping agency because of particular troubling circumstances.
-Doors close at 11:30 am and may close early without notice so please arrive early.
+Services close at 12:00 pm and may close early without notice so please arrive early.

 Areas of Service

-Hemet, San Jacinto, Valle Vista, Gilman Springs, Soboba, Lakeview, Nuevo, Homeland, Winchester, Idyllwild and Mountain Center area, Pine Cove, Anza, Aguanga and Sage.
+Hemet, San Jacinto, Valle Vista, Gilman Springs, Lakeview, and Nuevo

 We think sometimes that poverty is only being hungry, naked and homeless.
 The poverty of being unwanted, unloved and uncared for is the greatest poverty.
 We must start in our own homes to remedy this kind of poverty.